phones24/BakedCarrot/README.md

 # BakedCarrot PHP Framework

-BakedCarrot is lightweight and fast php framework inpired by many other frameworks out there, like Kohana, Slim, etc.
+BakedCarrot is lightweight and fast php framework inpired by many other frameworks out there, like Kohana, Cake, Slim, etc.

 ## Features